geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 We just assume it's around what the target is?
 Yeah.

 ##### **Chenyu** [[00:19:18](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1158)]
-So we should at least be close to a reasonable number and not like 10 or higher because now we have bigger .
+So we should at least be close to a reasonable number and not like 10 or higher because now we have bigger.
 Okay.
 So we'll do that.
 Then we will see where we are training HB.
 Maybe we need to hit AB.

 ##### **Geohot** [[00:19:43](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1183)]
 And we will figure out all MMU faults separately.
 All right.
 NimbleJet, any ideas on that?
 Not really.
 I haven't looked into that.